Search this website

 Would my proposed research need to be based in the mining industry?

 Not necessarily.
-Applications from all subject areas will be considered as long as the applicant can demonstrate how the activity would deliver the intended outcome with regard to MRIWA’s research priorities.
+Applications from all subject areas will be considered as long as the applicant can demonstrate how the activity would deliver the intended outcome with regard to MRIWA’s research priorities or the focus areas of the MARS Program, as appropriate.